dainst/idai-field/mobile/README.md

-# iDAI.field Mobile
+# Field Mobile

-This package contains the mobile client for iDAI.field.
+This package contains the mobile client for Field.
 The app is developed in [React Native](https://reactnative.dev/) and the [Expo CLI](https://expo.io/).

 ## Development